Byton’s car of the future will be a ‘next-gen smart device’

 “Every year, 1.25 million people die in car crashes, and more than 2 million people are injured around the world,” said Lyndon Lie, chief engineer of the Cadillac CT6.
 “Human error is a major contributing factor in 94 percent of crashes.
 General Motors, through its vehicles and technologies, has a responsibility to help alleviate this and other important societal concerns.
 GM’s vision is a world with zero crashes.
 Super Cruise is a major step forward on our evolutionary path toward that worthy objective.”

 Byton has partnered with a number of big-name brands in preparation for this electrified, autonomous future.
 Partners include Bosch, Baidu, and Silicon Valley self-driving car startup Aurora.
-Byton aims that it will have a level 3 autonomous car on the market by the end of next year, though its cars will sport level 4-grade sensors so that they’re good to go when that time comes.
+Byton aims that it will have a level 3 autonomous car on the market by the end of next year, though its cars will sport level 4-grade sensors so that they’re good to go when the time comes.
 “Our target by 2020 is to have a fully functional level 4 fleet on the street,” Kirchert noted.

 These plans bring us back to the car’s interface, which is very much designed with autonomous driving in mind.